 Because phone technologies are moving ever forward, older protocols, and consequently phones that might use them, are slowly abandoned as the years go by.

-Such is the case with phones that operate in 3G instead of 4G, for example.
-There may be other considerations to take into account, but this is one of the main ones.
+For example, such is the case with phones that operate in 3G instead of 4G.
+There may be other considerations, but this is one of the main ones.

 The processes for reactivating an old phone from one of the major carriers might differ somewhat, but many of them will have similar steps or qualifications.